 Preparing for a virtual medical consultation requires most of the same steps.
 Your doctor will still want to know about your medical history and will be ready to answer any questions you might have.

-Maybe you’re wondering whether doctors can prescribe medication during an online consultation.
-Yes, they can, in fact, virtual medical appointments work much the same, and it’s not as complicated as you may think.
-You can find out more here.
+Maybe you’re wondering whether asking for prescriptions during a telemedicine appointment is possible.
+Yes, in fact, telemedicine appointments work much the same, and it’s not as complicated as you may think.
+You can find out more about virtual prescriptions here.

-Don’t forget that you can also schedule virtual medical appointments on the Air Doctor app with a doctor in your immediate area.
+Don’t forget that you can also schedule virtual medical appointments on the Air Doctor app with a doctor who speaks your language.
 Access the Air Doctor web app here or download the app from the Apple or Google Play store.

 Getting Your Test Results